 So, I came up with/borrowed and modified this lesson plan template.
-This original format I borrowed from my brilliant friend Stephen Rew who teaches Middle School Music in Raymore-Peculiar, a school district in the same metro area as me.
+This original format I borrowed from my brilliant friend Stephen Rew who teaches Middle School Music in Raymore-Peculiar, a school district in the Kansas City metro area.
 However, since Stephen teaches middle school and me elementary I needed to modify and change his plans a bit.
 I also wanted to add in a section for assessment and how I’m connecting to standards that matter for MY district.
 So, I modified Stephen’s plan and came up with this template (see the download below).

 The top of the lesson plan is where I make all my connections.
 There are check boxes along the left side for what content areas I’m touching, check boxes in the top/middle for the National Standards I’m addressing, Boxes in the top right for my “The Learner Will…” statements, and also a place where I can show which of my district standards I’m addressing.
 Then below that I have another row with a box to show what songs/concepts I’m reviewing, a box for which concepts are new, and a box marking what strategy I’ll use to assess.
 Finally I have boxes to remind myself what resources I need for this lesson and what vocabulary words I’ll be introducing.

 Below that is a step-by-step outline of the lesson separated into different “acts.”
 This helps me remember how I’ve planned to transition, what sequence I’ll be using and how to plan for what comes next.
 There are even little boxes to remind you what keyword or phrase you might want to use for transition or just to show you what comes next.